-Classification of a matrix
+Classification of a Matrix

-Organic matrix: It subdivides into Natural and synthetic polymers.
+Organic matrix: It subdivides into natural and synthetic polymers.

-E.g. : Polysaccharides (Cellulose, dextran, agar, agarose, chitin, alginate etc.), Proteins (Collagen, albumin) and Carbon
+- Natural polymers: It shows favourable compatibility with proteins.
+Polysaccharides (Cellulose, dextran, agar, agarose, chitin, alginate etc.), proteins (Collagen, albumin) and carbon are the natural polymers.

-Synthetic polymers: It shows high chemical and mechanical stability.
+- Synthetic polymers: It shows high chemical and mechanical stability.
 Polystyrene, polyacrylate, polyacrylamide, polyamides etc. are examples of synthetic polymers.

 Inorganic matrix: It subdivides into Natural and Processed minerals.

-Natural minerals: E.g.Bentonite, celite, centolite, silica, charcoal etc.
+- Natural minerals: E.g.Bentonite, celite, centolite, silica, charcoal etc.

-Processed materials: E.g.Porous glass, metals and metal oxides.
+- Processed materials: E.g.Porous glass, metals and metal oxides.

-Physical characteristics of the matrices:
+Physical Characteristics of the Matrices

 - Mean particle size